 The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 A batch of Series 3 General Service Land Rover's were selected by the Army to be converted into specialist Ceremonial vehicles to undertake wreath carrying and funeral carriage towing duties.
-Exactly how many were converted is still open for debate, one source quotes 8 vehicles having been converted, however other sources suggest that 14 or 15 were converted.
+Exactly how many were converted is still open for debate, one source quotes 8 vehicles having been converted, however a WO1 involved said that 15 were converted Numbered 1 to 16.
+For those who can do the maths and say that is wrong, the numbr 13 was not used.

 The most obvious aspects of the conversion is the high gloss deep bronze olive paint and the removal of the canopy and canopy hoops.
 The Bush bar and jerry can holders have also been removed along with the tool brackets from on top og the front guards.